a few words about us

 As a veterinarian at WDVC, Dr. Dunn has enjoyed providing care for all types of animals since she joined the team in 2010.
 She has a bachelor’s degree in animal science with a minor in biomed from Colorado State University, and a Doctor of Veterinary Medicine degree from Iowa State University.
 In addition to working for our team, Dr. Dunn has veterinary experience at equine clinics abroad, studying lameness in Australia and researching plasmapheresis and embryo transfer in the United Arab Emirates, and she has a special interest in bovine C-sections.
 Dr. Dunn and her husband have a quarter horse, Chica, and a rescue dog, Raja.

-Shelley Quandt
+Shelley Q.

 LVT & Hospital Manager